wamuumu/bio-labs/Lab01/README.md

 Instead, the phonotype is the manifestation of the genotype.
 So, after mutating the initial genotype (parent), the new genotypes are obtained (offsprings) and the corresponding phenotypes are their fitness values, which represent how good the individuals are.

-### _Q2: What are the advantages and disadvantages of low/high mutation magnitudes in EAs?_
+### _What are the advantages and disadvantages of low/high mutation magnitudes in EAs?_

 There are several advantages and disadvantages of low/high mutation magnitudes.